Symbol Visibility Macros¶

 Windows Behavior: DLLs do not support dllimport/export on class templates.
 The macro has an empty definition on this platform.

-Mark the member functions, typeinfo, and vtable of the type named in a _LIBCPP_EXTERN_TEMPLATE declaration as being exported by the libc++ library.
+Mark the member functions, typeinfo, and vtable of the type named in an extern template declaration as being exported by the libc++ library.
 This attribute must be specified on all extern class template declarations.

 This macro is used to override the _LIBCPP_TEMPLATE_VIS attribute specified on the primary template and to export the member functions produced by the explicit instantiation in the dylib.

-Windows Behavior: extern template and dllexport are fundamentally incompatible on a template class on Windows; the former suppresses instantiation, while the latter forces it.
-Specifying both on the same declaration makes the template class be instantiated, which is not desirable inside headers.
+Windows Behavior: extern template and dllexport are fundamentally incompatible on a class template on Windows; the former suppresses instantiation, while the latter forces it.
+Specifying both on the same declaration makes the class template be instantiated, which is not desirable inside headers.
 This macro therefore expands to dllimport outside of libc++ but nothing inside of it (rather than expanding to dllexport); instead, the explicit instantiations themselves are marked as exported.
-Note that this applies only to extern template classes.
-Extern template functions obey regular import/export semantics, and applying dllexport directly to the extern template declaration is the correct thing to do for them.
+Note that this applies only to extern class templates.
+Extern function templates obey regular import/export semantics, and applying dllexport directly to the extern template declaration (i.e. using _LIBCPP_FUNC_VIS) is the correct thing to do for them.

 It is only necessary to mark the explicit instantiation itself (as opposed to the extern template declaration) as exported on Windows, as discussed above.
 On all other platforms, this macro has an empty definition.